Call for Industrial PhD Projects in Data-driven Life Science 2025

 Financial Information

-- 2,5 MSEK total KAW funding is dedicated for salaries and indirect costs for the employer of the industrial PhD student
+• 2,5 MSEK total KAW funding is dedicated for salaries and other direct costs for the employer of the industrial PhD student

-- A maximum of 20% of the amount granted by KAW can be allocated for premises and indirect costs (overhead).
+• A maximum of 20% of the amount granted by KAW can be allocated for premises and indirect costs (overhead) at the academic supervision unit.

-- The academic organization will coordinate the financial processes with the employer of the Industrial PhD student and also will send the final requisitions to KTH.
-KTH/SciLifeLab will send detailed information about these financial process flows and reporting templates at a later stage.
+• KTH/SciLifeLab will send detailed information about these financial process flows and reporting templates at a later stage to the partners.

-Timelines for Selection of PhD Students (March – June 2025)
+Expected Timeline for Selection of PhD Students (February – June 2026)

-- List of selected industrial PhD students – offer and acceptance (May)
+• List of selected PhD students – offer and acceptance (From February)

-- Start of the individual projects (October or upon agreement between supervisors and PhD student, preferably not later than October)
+• Start of the individual projects (October or upon agreement between supervisor and PhD student, preferably not later than October 2026)

 For further questions, please contact: ddls-rs@scilifelab.se